rsonger/software-engineering-lab/_posts/2024-06-05-geometry_and_material.md

         elif data_type is not None:
             self._attributes[variable_name] = Attribute(data_type, data)
         else:
-            raise Exception("A new Geometry attribute must have a data type.")
+            raise ValueError("A new Geometry attribute must have a data type.")

     def count_vertices(self, variable_name=None):
         """Count the number of vertices as the length of an attribute's data."""